 Open to all students majoring or minoring in the Humanities.

-Applicants must demonstrate the benefits that studying the Humanities provide
+Applicants must demonstrate the benefits that studying the Humanities

-the Humanities award include English, Philosophy, Religion,
+for the Humanities award include English, Philosophy, Religion,

-Comparative Literature, Cinema Studies, History, Classics,
+Comparative Literature, Cinema Studies, History, Classics, Art History,

-Art History, Communication, Anthropology, all foreign languages,
+Communication, Anthropology, Musicology, all foreign languages,

 all ethnic studies, and undergraduates in the I-School.